SPSV application at a glance

 |Limousine||Ceremonial and prestigious occasions – see Guidance for Limousine Vehicle Choice||None||No||€1,000||€45|

 |Local Area Hackney||Intended to address transport deficits that would not otherwise be addressed in certain rural areas.
 See a list of suitable vehicles here.||Under 10 years||No||€50||–|

 SPSV vehicle licences are granted only to people whose tax affairs are up to date.

 There are five steps in obtaining an SPSV licence

 Step 1 – Getting the Right Vehicle

 Ensure you choose a suitable, roadworthy vehicle.
 Read our Suitable Vehicle List, Guidance for Limousine Vehicle Choice, SPSV Age Leaflet, and Initial Suitability Inspection Manual in the Forms and Guides section to help you choose.
 A vehicle licence can be issued only to a person who is the registered owner of the vehicle or is otherwise legally entitled to the use and possession of the vehicle (such as under a lease or hire-purchase agreement).

 Step 2 – Making your Application

 Complete the application for an SPSV licence, downloadable from our Forms and Guides Section.
+You will need to include a recent proof of address with your application.
 Remember that a Conditional Offer is not a licence to operate the vehicle as an SPSV.